 - High levels of parathyroid hormone

 Note that certain medications or obesity may also lower your PSA levels.

-PSA testing has its critics, who cite that elevated PSAs may cause undue worry in patients.
-However, it is the best preliminary test available and as such, Dr. Bellman recommends that his patients have a regular PSA test.
+PSA testing has its critics, who cite that elevated PSA levels may cause undue worry in patients.
+It is by no means a perfect test.
+However, it is the best preliminary test available and can certainly indicate whether further testing should be performed.

 At the Southern California Urology Institute, Dr. Gary Bellman recommends and provides PSA testing for men.
 It is a simple blood test, much like you'd have to check for other underlying health conditions.
 No special preparation is necessary to have a PSA test.